Install Enhanced Imply Private on Google Kubernetes Engine (beta)

 Select the Google Project ID [pure-episode-234323]:

-Enter the number corresponding to the project that you want to use and press enter, or press enter with no value to use the default value in brackets.
+Enter the number corresponding to the project that you want to use and press enter, or press enter with no value to use the default value.

-Next you will be prompted to enter a license key.
+Next you are prompted to enter a license key.

 Enter your Imply License (blank for trial):